clearblueskymind/Keto-Friendly-/Recipes/🍳 Schmaltzy-Retreat-Eggs.md

 Salt & pepper to taste

-1 capsule of cayenne
+1 capsule cayenne (emptied)

-¼ cup plain 2% Greek yogurt (served on the side or optional topping)
+¼ cup plain 2% Greek yogurt

+---

 Instructions

 1. Heat schmaltz and olive oil on low heat in a skillet.

-2. Add grated onion and cook slowly in chicken fat until softened and fragrant.
+2. Add grated onion and cook slowly in the chicken fat until softened and fragrant.

-3. In food processor add eggs, yogurt, salt, pepper and cayenne.  blend well.
+3. In a food processor, add eggs, yogurt, salt, pepper, and cayenne.
+Blend well.

- (sunny-side, scrambled, etc.).

-4. add 1 tbsp olive oil, pour in egg mixture, cook to your desired doneness.
+4. Add 1 tbsp olive oil to the pan, pour in the egg mixture, and cook to your desired doneness.

+---

+Estimated Nutrition

+Calories: ~450 kcal

+Fat: ~37g

+Protein: ~24g

+Net Carbs: ~3g

+Fiber: ~0.5g

+Total Carbs: ~3.5g